Photos start in the east and head west, because that's what I did. Twice.

 First oldness, then tininess.

-Of course, the best for last.
 This is at the bottom of a driveway into the Washington Crossing State Park, which I wasn't supposed to turn into, but who's going to stop me from getting this photo?
 The back plate probably covers up all the rivets that hold the S, T, O, and P in place, and may even prevent the reflectors from falling out.